docker-flow/docker-flow-proxy/docs/feedback-and-contribution.md

 # Feedback and Contribution

-The *Docker Flow: Proxy* project welcomes, and depends, on contributions from developers and users in the open source community.
+The *Docker Flow Proxy* project welcomes, and depends, on contributions from developers and users in the open source community.
 Contributions can be made in a number of ways, a few examples are:

 * Code patches or new features via pull requests
 * Documentation improvements